 To set a preferred name in your Cal Poly portal, log in and click the Personal Info tab.
 Under “My Info” click edit in the Preferred Name box.
 Write your preferred name and click save.
 Students who identify with their legal name will not need to make any changes.
 The portal automatically sets preferred names to be the same as legal names unless manually edited.

 The University will use a student’s preferred name, except in very limited circumstances where a legal name is required.

-When activated, all students will be able to provide the University with personal pronouns in campus data systems.
+All students will be able to provide the University with personal pronouns in campus data systems.
 Once updated, your pronouns will display on classroom rosters and other administrative rosters.
-In addition, these will appear in some essential student service desks across the university.
+In addition, these will appear in some essential student services across the university.

 The University reserves the right to remove or deny a preferred name or personal pronoun submission if used inappropriately.
 This includes, but is not limited to, foul or inappropriate language or identifiers submitted to avoid a legal obligation or to create misrepresentation.
 Names with excessive characters may not display correctly in some systems.

 Additionally, if you are just beginning to explore your identity, preferred name, or personal pronoun sets, it is recommended that you use these with a small group of trusted family and/or friends until you are fully comfortable sharing this information.
 Though these can be changed as necessary, once placed into your portal they become a campus record and are shared in the campus data system.
 This data is used to enhance various academic and student services.
 Please do not upload your information into the portal if you are not ready to share this information with faculty and staff.

 You may also visit the Office of the Registrar on campus in Building 1, Room 222 between 8:00 a.m. and 5:00 p.m. during weekdays, for assistance.